ShutterDew/samsung-riscv/README.md

 ### Steps to Implement:
 1. **Hardware Setup:**
    - Connect the **LDR and IR sensor** to the board's GPIO pins.
-   - Wire an **LEDs** to indicate motion detection.
+   - Wire **LEDs** to indicate motion detection.
    - Use a **breadboard** for easy prototyping and secure connections.

 2. **Software Development:**
-   - Write the **C firmware** to read the IR sensor output.
+   - Write the **C firmware** to read the IR & LDR sensor output.
    - Configure the GPIO pins for input (LDR and IR sensor) and output (LEDs).
-   - Implement logic to **Switch LEDs on/off and increse/decrease brightness** upon detecting motion.
+   - Implement logic to **Switch LEDs on/off and increse/decrease brightness** upon detecting light/motion.
    - Keep the LED **OFF** as long as light is detected.
    - Turn the LED brightness **100%** when movement is present.

 3. **Compilation & Upload:**
-   - Compile the code using a **RISC-V compatible toolchain**.
+   - Compile the code using a **PlatformIO**.
-   - Flash the program onto the **VSDSquadron Mini Board**.
+   - Upload the program onto the **VSDSquadron Mini Board**.

 4. **Testing & Debugging:**
    - Test the system in different lighting conditions.
+   - Test the system with and without the presence of motion.
-   - Adjust sensor sensitivity if needed.
+   - Adjust sensor sensitivities if needed.

 ### Expected Output:
-- If light is detected for a certain period, the LED automatically **turns OFF**.
+- If light is detected, the LED automatically **turn OFF**.
-- If no light is detected for, the LED automatically **turns ON**.
+- If no light is detected for, the LED automatically **turn ON**.
 - If no motion is detected, LEDs are at 50% brightness.
-- If motion detected brightness is incresed to 100%
+- If motion detected brightness is incresed to 100%.

-This implementation ensures **automatic lighting control**, **indicate the proper process**, and **security enhancements**.

 [Watch the Demo Video](Task6/Intelight.mp4)